-In some cases, you can identify a specific casino or slot parlor’s data in the report because it’s the only one in a small town identified in the data.
+In some cases, you can identify a specific casino or slot parlor’s data in the report.
+That’s because it’s the only one in a small town identified in the data.

-Another assumption we should make – we know video poker paybacks are much higher than a typical casino slot, so these figures we do have access to are most likely higher than what you’ll really get with a slot at a given Illinois casino or slot room.
-I’m pretty sure the average video poker payback percentage for, say, Jacks or Better is like 99.5%, maybe a little more.
-The inclusion of video poker returns in with the slot payback percentages makes these numbers almost useless for slots players.
+Video poker paybacks are much higher than a typical casino slot machine’s.
+So, these figures are most likely higher than what you’ll really get with an Illinois slot machine.
+The average video poker payback percentage for full pay Jacks or Better video is 99.5%.
+The inclusion of video poker returns makes these numbers almost useless for slots players.

-To get to the average return figures I cite in this post, I looked at the numbers for a given city and did some basic math.
-I just divided the amount paid out by machines by the amount paid into them and figured that makes a decent average return percentage.
-Using this method, a machine that took in $5,000 but paid out $4,000 has an average RTP of 80%.
+To get to the average return figures, I looked at the numbers for a given city and did some basic math.
+I divided the amount paid out by machines by the amount paid into them to get an average return percentage.
+Using this method, a machine that took in $5,000 but paid out $4,000 has an RTP of 80%.

 Best Cities in Illinois to Play Slots

-Looking at Illinois most recent revenue reports broken down by municipality, I identified the four best cities in Illinois for slot and video poker players.
+I looked at Illinois’s most recent revenue reports broken down by municipality.
+Then I identified the 4 best cities in Illinois for slot and video poker players.
 I am only looking at average RTP as determined by this most recent data release for this list.

-Here’s a quick look at each of them in terms of their gambling options, ranked in ascending order of average slot and video poker RTP:
+Here’s a quick look at each of them in terms of their gambling options.
+They’re ranked in ascending order of average slot and video poker RTP:

 Joliet – the 4th-best city in Illinois for Slots (91% average RTP)